McDaniel spider mite (Tetranychus mcdaneli)

 Research at WSU is investigating the components and interactions of the natural enemy community affecting spider mites in Pacific Northwest vineyards so that it can be managed more effectively.
 Recent results show that multiple applications of sulfur for disease management (more than five per season) tend to increase incidence and severity of spider mite problems by inhibiting the function of predators, particularly predatory mites (Phytoseiidae).
 Many Oregon vineyards use multiple sulfur applications per season, particularly when producing organically.
 However, spider mites are not often a problem for western Oregon vineyards, but problems have arisen in dry years in vineyards with substantial sulfur use.
 This may be due to reduction in predatory mite populations and dusty conditions in those years.

-Spider mite outbreaks frequently occur in more arid regions where vines are dusty and/or water-stressed.
-Using water or vineyard floor vegetation to control dust along vineyard roads and headlands assists in minimizing mite problems.
-Where competition and low soil moisture is a concern, there are short, shallow rooted grasses that are able to be used as a non-competitive cover crop (e.g. sheep fescue, 'Elf' perennial ryegrass, etc.).
+Spider mite outbreaks frequently occur in arid regions and in non-arid regions where vines are exposed to dusty conditions and/or water-stressed.
+Using vineyard floor management techniques that control dust (e.g., reduced tillage or cover cropping) along vineyard access roads and headlands has reduced mite problem areas in vineyards.
+Where competition and low soil moisture is a concern, there are short, shallow-rooted grasses that are able to be used as a non-competitive cover crop (e.g., bulbous bluegrass, sheep fescue, "Elf" perennial ryegrass, etc.).
 Excessive use of sulfur or use of certain pesticides (see notes therein) can precipitate spider mite outbreaks.
 Field evidence suggests that using more than four or five applications of sulfur per season greatly increases the chances of spider mite outbreaks in late summer/early autumn, particularly in warm, dry years.

 Management-chemical control: HOME USE